MINDSET-SUDO/opp/reminder.md

 **object oriented methodologies** attempts to balance the focus  on both process and data and incorporating them to one model

-classes of system methodologies
+*classes of system methodologies*
+-

 1.structured design

 first category adopted in 1980's

-adopts a step by step appproach
+adopts a step by step approach
     example is the **1a.waterfall development**

     analysts and users proceed in sequence from one phase to the next